Articles of Incorporation and Rules

 Other matters deemed necessary by the Board of Directors

-Article 10 The Chairman of the Board of Directors must report the following matters at the Board of Directors meeting.
+Article 10 The chairperson shall report the following matters to the board of directors:

 (1)